Pseudo-Bayesian Optimization: Theory of Pseudo-Bayesian Optimization

 AF can be viewed as a channel to convert SP and UQ into EW.
 That is, the higher is the output of $g_n$ is, the more worthy to evaluate is the considered point.
 In Assumption \ref{improvement}, $p_n$ is the argument for the potential improvement regarding point estimation, and $q_n$ is the argument for the uncertainty.
-The assumption states that if there is, with eventual certainty, no improvement, then the worthiness to evaluate is zero.
-In contrast, as long as there is uncertainty, then there is some worthiness to evaluate more points.
-Note that we allow AF to be step-dependent which is intended to make our PseudoBO framework general enough to cover common existing algorithms.
+Part 2 of the assumption states that if there is, with eventual certainty, no improvement, then the worthiness to evaluate becomes zero.
+In contrast, part 1 stipulates that, as long as there is uncertainty, then there is some worthiness to evaluate the considered point (note that the condition $\liminf_{n\to\infty}p_n>-\infty$ there is largely a technicality that avoids $p_n$ being unboundedly negative).
+Finally, we allow AF to be step-dependent which is intended to make our PseudoBO framework general enough to cover common existing algorithms.